section-engineering-education/engineering-education/content/articles/python-metaclasses-for-metaprogramming/index.md

 A time-consuming and challenging process is implementing the decorator function for each subclass of the class.
 However, if the debug property is present in all subclasses, metaclasses can solve this issue.

 ### Conclusion
-In this tutorial, we have covered the different aspects of metaclasses and understanding what metaclasses entail.
-Then, we have gone through how to customize metaclasses.
-Finally, we applied this concept in solving selected problems.
+This tutorial covered the different aspects of metaclasses and understanding what metaclasses entail.
+Then, It went through how to customize metaclasses.
+Finally, it  applied thess concepts in solving selected problems.

 Happy learning!